atef-ataya/github-style-vscode-extension/docs/quick-start.md

    - Windows/Linux: `Ctrl+Shift+P`
    - macOS: `Cmd+Shift+P`

-2. Type and select: `GitStyle: Open Panel`
+2. Type and select: `CodeStyle: Open Panel`

 3. The extension's UI will appear in the side panel.